Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - -> you have two anchor points, between that you have no idea how the structure looks like
 - Solutions:
   - Molecular simulation
-  - Search database for loop sequence
+  - Search database for loop sequence and infer its structure

 ### Name two methods for comparative modeling
 - MODELLER